Port of Hamburg: Cruise

 Hamburg is a major cruise destination and one of Europe's largest ports of call for cruise passengers traveling the Atlantic, or the Norwegian and Baltic Seas.
 The port is also a major location for shipbuilder and shipyards, designing, building and reconditioning yachts and cruise liners.
 Hamburg has three passenger terminals for cruise ships: Hamburg Cruise Center HafenCity, the Hamburg Cruise Center Altona and the Hamburg Cruise Center Steinwerder, all three capable of processing the world's largest cruise ships.

 Culture

-The Port of Hamburg is also one of Hamburg's largest attractions, both as a living, industrial and logistic center but also as a backdrop for modern culture and the port's history.
-Among these are various museum ships, musical theaters, bars, restaurants and hotels - and even a floating boat church.
+Hamburg's harbour is also one of the city's major attractions, both as a vital, industrial, and logistical centre, and as a backdrop for modern culture and harbour history.
+These include several museum ships, musical theatres, bars, restaurants, and hotels – and even a floating church.

-The annual celebration of the port's birthday (Hafengeburtstag) during the first weekend of May is one of Hamburg's biggest public events.
+The annual celebration of the port's birthday (Hafengeburtstag), during the first weekend of May, is one of Hamburg's biggest public events.
 National and international visitors come to experience the festivities.
 Tugboats perform "ballets", old galleons and new cruise ships are open for tours, and fireworks explode at night.

-Tour guides on boat tours in the port are called he lüchts (Low German for he is lying) after an often used call of dock workers when they overheard the stories told to tourists.
+Tour guides on boat tours in the port are called "he lüchts" (Low German for "he is lying"), after an often used call of dock workers when they overheard the stories told to tourists.